Categories

 DMARC

-The ‘R’ in DMARC stands for Reporting, something that Microsoft doesn’t talk about too much in their informational posts.
-This feature of DMARC, combined with a policy of p=none, allows you to use DMARC to audit your mailstreams and make sure everything is in place before moving on to DMARC Enforcement.
-Valimail uses DMARC reporting to hasten the process of moving to DMARC Enforcement for our customers.
+The “R” in DMARC stands for Reporting, something that Microsoft doesn’t talk about too much in their informational posts.
+This feature of DMARC, combined with a policy of p=none, allows you to use DMARC to audit your mailstreams and ensure everything is in place before moving on to DMARC Enforcement.
+Valimail uses DMARC reporting to hasten moving to DMARC Enforcement for our customers.

 Each time a customer begins their journey with Valimail, they publish a DMARC record with a policy of p=none and a “rua” tag pointing to an email address hosted by Valimail.
 This rua tag instructs all domains that do DMARC validation to send daily reports of aggregate data to Valimail, which we consume and parse to present the data to our customers in a format that makes sense to them.

-The way we do this is with Valimail’s Authenticate product, which provides unmatched visibility into email-sending services.
+We do this with Valimail’s Monitor product, which provides unmatched visibility into email-sending services.
 Based on a suite of patented and proprietary technologies for analyzing sender identities, Valimail transforms the raw data of DMARC reports into highly visual, actionable information in the DMARC Monitor dashboard.

 SPF